-HOUSE RULES FOR DIFFICULTY Using house rules, a GM modifies an aspect of the system outright - usually by declaring a certain rule has been changed, removed, or added.
+Using house rules, a GM modifies an aspect of the system outright - usually by declaring a certain rule has been changed, removed, or added.
 House rules should always be clearly communicated to the players along with the reasoning for their implementation, and it's a good idea to make sure everyone is okay with them before putting them into practice!
-There are more reasons other than difficulty for implementing house rules, but we'll focus on that here. - Raising or lowering the Hit or Critical Hit threshold: The Hit threshold by default is quite easy to hit with mid-range dice steps.
+There are more reasons other than difficulty for implementing house rules, but we'll focus on that here.

+- Raising or lowering the Hit or Critical Hit threshold: The Hit threshold by default is quite easy to hit with mid-range dice steps.
 Adjusting the core thresholds to use Moves and Attributes even by one will make the game feel very different. - Critical Hits: By default, Critical Hits suggest that one spends a Mastery to use the extra damage effect unless the battle is trivially low stakes.
 Encounters where you demand a Mastery to use this effect will be "swingy", less ideal for climactic encounters or encounters where you want the battlefield to seem more "even".
 They will also, on average, be slower.
-Allowing use of the damage effect without a Mastery will swing things hard in the players' favours most of the time, with the biggest advantage going to those with the largest team size. - Switching: Pokeymanz' initiative offers the ability to swap out at the top of the round with a Movement Action.
+Allowing use of the damage effect without a Mastery will swing things hard, often in the players' favours, with the biggest advantage going to those with the largest team size. - Rerolling Ekans Eyes: Allowing players to reroll an Ekans Eyes takes a lot of pressure

+- Switching: PokeymanZ' initiative offers the ability to swap out at the top of the round with a Movement Action.
 Taking the ability to switch without a Battle Action away, or making switching a Movement Action any time, battles can require more careful planning or become less thoughtful. - Optional Rules: Which optional rules are included in a Journey can shape its difficulty curve.
 Items, for example, offer a larger depth of strategy, but can open up extremely effective strategies with limited counterplay. - Edges and Hindrances: Homebrewing different Edge effects, restricting trainers from taking Edges and Hindrances, or other tinkering with these parts of the game can affect the overall difficulty of the game. - Legendary Pokémon: By default, trainers can't capture and use legendaries like regular Pokémon.
 However, running a game with a legendary that has a super OP ability and super special extra cool stuff, available to the PCs to direct as normal, might tilt things ever so slightly in the PCs' favour.

+off and gives them a comfortable safety net.
 It's very simple, just put a randomizer on your Journey and let it choose a random room every time the PCs move to another area, and one of them has Cynthia in it